lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     The difference between classical and reactive force fields is illustrated through this tutorial.
     With a classical force field, the bonds between atoms are unbreakable.
-With the reactive force field (named AIREBO), the breaking of the chemical bonds is possible when the imposed deformation is strong enough.
+With the reactive
+    force field (named AIREBO :cite:`stuart2000reactive`),
+    the breaking of the chemical bonds is possible when the imposed deformation is strong enough.